sparkflows/sparkflows-docs/docs/user-guide/user-guide/export-import/import-projects.rst

 --------------------

 - Click on the Import button.
 - Choose the zip file from your computer to Import from.
-You would have previously downloaded this zip file from Fire during the export process.
+You must have downloaded this zip file from Fire during the export process.
 - Select the name of the Project which you would like to import from the zip file.
 Fire would display all the available Projects in your zip file.